 Dancing is Competitive

-Like basketball, baseball, and soccer, dancing has a massive competition element.
+Dancing has a massive competition element like basketball, baseball, and soccer.
 Although numerous dance forms don’t hold competitions, there is always a desire to be the best among dancers.

 Some styles, like tap dance, hip hop, and ballet, hold massive competitive dance competitions.
 Here, dancers compete directly before judges for trophies, medals, and other awards.
 This forms a highly competitive and stressful environment, like the NBA and MLB.

-Jazz and modern, however, are self-driven, with a greater focus on being the best at a specific move, than on events.
+Jazz and modern, however, are self-driven, focusing more on being the best at a specific move than on events.
 These are, nevertheless, prominently competitive.

 With competition comes “the thrill of victory and the agony of defeat.”
 This competition, not only competing against your best self but also against others, makes dancing very much like traditional sports.